Blake Masters: Gun violence

 While campaigning on a talk show, Masters said the "gun violence problem" was an issue, saying, "It's gangs.
 It's people in Chicago, St. Louis shooting each other.
-Very often, you know, Black people, frankly.
+Very often, you know, black people, frankly.
 And the Democrats don't want to do anything about that."

 Immigration

 Masters believes in reducing the amount of legal immigration.
-He has embraced the Great Replacement conspiracy theory popular among white nationalists by asserting that Democrats want to deliberately engineer demographic replacement of American white people via immigration.
-He has claimed that illegal immigration will "change the demographics of this country" and in a campaign ad said, "We're going to end this invasion".
-Masters denies that he promotes the great replacement theory, but blames Democrats for encouraging illegal immigration to "import" new voters for their party.
+He has asserted that Democrats want to deliberately engineer demographic replacement of American white people via immigration.
+In a campaign ad, he said, "We're going to end this invasion".

+In a statement to the New York Times, Masters denied that he promotes the Great Replacement theory, saying that "It is obvious to everyone that Democrats see illegal immigrants as future voters.
+No 'theory' is needed to observe that."

-2020 presidential election
+Stolen 2020 election claims

-Masters has echoed Donald Trump's false claims that the 2020 presidential election was "stolen".
+Masters has echoed Donald Trump's claims that the 2020 presidential election was "stolen".
 In June 2021, Masters said that "it's really hard to know" the winner of the 2020 presidential election, and supported an audit of the vote in Maricopa County.
 In a November 2021 campaign ad, Masters stated he thought "Trump won in 2020".
 He appeared at a fundraiser with the former president at Mar-a-Lago shortly afterward.
 Trump endorsed his candidacy in June 2022.

 In August 2022, CNN reported that Masters had removed text from his campaign website that "included the false claim that the 2020 election was stolen from former President Donald Trump, along with a section arguing the country would be better off if Trump was still the president."

+Unabomber controversy

+In March 2022, when Masters was asked by a podcast interviewer to name an "underrated subversive thinker", he named Ted Kaczynski.
+While clarifying that he did not endorse Kaczynski’s bombings, Masters said that Industrial Society and Its Future, the domestic terrorist’s manifesto, contained "a lot of [correct] insight".
+An Arizona-based GOP strategist told The Hill that the "Ted Kaczynski gaffe" was partly responsible for Masters' falling poll numbers.

 Other issues

-In August 2021, Masters called for new leadership in the U.S. Armed Forces due to perceived political leanings, saying "I would love to see all the generals get fired.
+In August 2021, Masters called for new leadership in the U.S. Armed Forces due to perceived partisan leanings, saying "I would love to see all the generals get fired.
 You take the most conservative colonels, you promote them to general."

 Masters opposes American aid to Ukraine.

-He has suggested privatizing Social Security, but has opposed cuts and in August 2022 he indicated support for increases to the program.
+Masters has suggested privatizing Social Security, but has opposed cuts and in August 2022 indicated support for increases to the program.

-Meeting with conservative Tea Party activists in March 2022, Masters asked whether the FBI was behind the January 6 United States Capitol attack.
+Meeting with conservative Tea Party activists in March 2022, Masters questioned whether the FBI was involved in the January 6 United States Capitol attack.

-Although Masters has invested in several technology firms, as has Thiel, he frequently criticizes "Big Tech".
-He supported Elon Musk's then-proposed acquisition of Twitter and called for legislation to treat major social media companies as "common carriers" and to regulate Google's search algorithm.
-Masters has also called for a "federal Bitcoin reserve".
+Although Masters has invested in several technology firms, he frequently criticizes Big Tech.
+He supported Elon Musk's proposed acquisition of Twitter, called for legislation to treat major social media companies as "common carriers" and to regulate Google's search algorithm.

+Masters has called for a "federal Bitcoin reserve".